tmills0203/bakeryDash/READ-ME.md

 - learned about font sizes and when to use them.
 - how to layer out webpages using flexbox and grid.
 - learned how to use box shadow on focus state
+- Able to create media queries when webpage started to break.